 If you have mild acne then you don’t need to apply ice.
 Simply splash cool water on your face at the end of your morning and nightly.
 Your facial skin likely doesn’t need anything stronger than a light face wash, so use the gentlest exfoliator and splash if off with cool water before patting your skin dry.

-Mild and severe acne alike can benefit from ice or a cold compress.
-If you seek a gentle treatment to reduce inflammation on your skin, apply a cool compress on your skin for a few minutes in the morning and at night to shrink pores.
-If you have body acne, alternate between a warm and cool compress to ease the pimple out.
+Mild and severe acne alike can benefit from ice or a cool compress.
+If you seek a gentle treatment to reduce inflammation on your skin, apply a cool compress on your skin for a few minutes in the morning and at night to reduce the appearance of pores.
+If you have body acne, alternate between a warm compress and cool compress to ease the pimple out.